intel-analytics/BigDL-2.x/apps/variational-autoencoder/README.md

     export SPARK_HOME=the root directory of Spark
     export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package

 Run the following bash command to start the jupyter notebook.
-Change parameter settings as you need, ie `MASTER = local[physcial_core_number]`.
+Change parameter settings as you need, e.g. `MASTER = local[physcial_core_number]`.

 	MASTER=local[*]
 	${ANALYTICS_ZOO_HOME}/bin/jupyter-with-zoo.sh \